Deputy for Projects

 Dr. Moe Khaleel is the Deputy for Projects at Oak Ridge National Laboratory (ORNL).
 Most recently, he served as ORNL’s Associate Laboratory Director for Energy and Environmental Sciences.
-Before joining ORNL in fall 2015 to manage the Laboratory’s Office of Institutional Planning and its Advanced Research Project Agency-Energy (ARPA-E) program, Dr. Khaleel was executive director of the Qatar Environment and Energy Research Institute, where he led the establishment and execution of programs in renewable energy, water conservation, and atmospheric sciences.
+Before joining ORNL in fall 2015 to manage the Laboratory’s Office of Institutional Planning and its Advanced Research Project Agency-Energy (ARPA-E) program, Dr. Khaleel was executive director of the Qatar Environment and Energy Research Institute (QEERI), where he led the establishment of the institute’s research infrastructure and programs in renewable energy, water conservation, and atmospheric sciences.

 Dr. Khaleel received his doctorate in structural mechanics from Washington State University and an MBA from the Foster School of Business at the University of Washington.
-He is currently an adjunct professor in the School of Materials Science and Engineering at the Georgia Institute of Technology and a professor at the University of Tennessee, Knoxville.
+He is an adjunct professor in the School of Materials Science and Engineering at the Georgia Institute of Technology and a professor at the University of Tennessee, Knoxville.